 Writing in the Journal of International Business Studies Klaus Meyer and his colleagues outline some problems in academic research.
 The authors tell us how they suggest dealing with the problem.

 The problems they outline will be quite familiar to anyone following recent controversies in academia.
-The file drawer problem is that many studies are conducted but only the ones that turn out well tend to be published.
-Given results can, and do, occur by chance if enough people test any hypothesis someone is going to find a positive result — even if merely by total chance.
-These positive results get published and we end up with published significant results for any number of theories many of which seem to directly contradict each other.
+The file drawer problem is well-known.
+Researchers conduct many studies.
+Yet, only the ones that turn out well tend to be published.
+Given results can, and do, occur by luck if enough people test any hypothesis someone is going to find a positive result.
+These will occur even if merely by total chance.
+A researcher can much, much more often publish positive than negative results.
+As a result, we end up with published significant results for any number of theories many of which seem to directly contradict each other.

 Read: Klaus E Meyer, Arjen van Witteloostuijn, and Sjoerd Beugelsdijk (2017) What’s in a p?
 Reassessing best practices for conducting and reporting hypothesis-testing research, Journal of International Business Studies, 48 (5), pages 535-551